 This buffalo chickpea salad is the best and easiest lunch around.
 It’s spicy, gluten free, dairy free and chock full of flavor.
-10 minutes plus 8 key ingredients and you have a simple and delicious lunch.
+10 minutes, only 8 key ingredients and you have a simple and delicious lunch.

 In January and February I enter full buffalo mode.
 I’ve been making my buffalo cauliflower about once a week but felt it was about time for something new.